EmanuelGF/EmanuelGF/README.md

 ## Hi there, I'm Emanuel 👋
 > I ❤ programming and learning new coding skills!

-- 🔭 Currently working as a fullstack developer for Ympec.
+- 🔭 Currently working as a fullstack developer.
-- 🌱 More than two years of experience working with several tech stacks!
+- 🌱 More than two four years of experience working as a software developer!

 <img height="180em" src="https://github-readme-stats.vercel.app/api?username=EmanuelGF&show_icons=true&hide_border=true&&count_private=true&include_all_commits=true&theme=chartreuse-dark" />